In today's uncertain times, it is the perfect moment to reflect on how you have been living your life.

 If we have millions of dollars, we'll still work on the blog and on our videos and photography because we love it!

 If we have an epic failure and have to start over, it's okay.
-We have goals and dreams and love the ride.
+We have goals and dreams and will continue to push forward

-And that's your goal to do this week.
+And that's your goal to do this week while sitting at home in isolation.
 Find Your Daydream.

-Think about what it is that you dream about when you are having a quiet moment at work, or when you are doing the dishes at home.
+Think about what it is that you were dreaming about when you had a quiet moment at work, or when you are doing the dishes at home.

 What is your daydream in life?